 That being said, sometimes clouds can be used for creative effects.
 Slow shutter speeds will capture their gentle movement, help distinguish an element in the foreground or become a feature in their own right.

 As a general rule, the higher up and further away from civilisation you are the clearer the skies will be.
 Cities and big towns give off a tonne of light pollution.
-For example, when I go to the top of the Blue Mountains, the light pollution from Sydney 70km away is enough to light up that portion of the sky.
+For example, when I head to shoot astrophotography in the Blue Mountains, the light pollution from Sydney some 70km away is enough to light up a portion of the sky.
 It’s not all bad though, sometimes you can use that stray light for some pretty cool effects.

 It really depends on your relationship with the camera and your skill level.
 Having a great camera will mean nothing if you can’t use it, but if you’re skilled, you won’t be able to reach your potential with a cheap one.